• ECTS

 Motion vision (optical flow, target tracking, etc.)

-Operating principle and main features of distance, motion and position sensors
+Operating principle and main features of distance, motion, and position sensors

-Notions of visual servoing
+Concepts of visual enslavement

 -------------------------------------------------------------------------------------------------------------------------------------------------------------